Mionwang/3D-LUT-Studio/README.md

 ## ⚠️ Important Note on Massive LUTs (256-Point)

-Standard NLEs (Premiere, Resolve, Final Cut) are not designed to read half-gigabyte `.cube` files.
+Standard NLEs (Premiere, Resolve, Final Cut) are not necessarily designed to read half-gigabyte `.cube` files, though Resolve Studio on my workstation handles them just fine.
 If you attempt to load a 256-point LUT into DaVinci Resolve, the LUT parser may freeze, crash, or fallback to a lower-quality interpolation method.

 * If your goal is **real-time NLE grading**, stick to **64-point** or **144-point** and let the software's native 32-bit tetrahedral interpolation handle the gradients.
 * **256-point LUTs** are strictly intended for data science, AI generation pipelines, or ground-truth tensor conversion where a GPU can load the massive matrix directly into VRAM.